PennLINC/PennLINC.github.io/docs/LabHome/Meetings/Seminars.md

 There is a sometimes-belwidering array of relevant seminar series relevant to neuroscience, neuroimaging, psychiatry, and development.

 We try to integrate these in a unified PennLINC google calender.
-This is currently (Fall 2020) maintained by Sydney Covitz, please contact her for access to this calendar if you a member of PennLINC.
+This is currently (Fall 2024) maintained by Juliette Brook, please contact her for access to this calendar if you a member of PennLINC.
 The calendar is also mirrored for public viewing on the pennlinc.io frontpage (scroll to the bottom).
 Talks are announced daily on the #PennLINC_talks channel on slack.

 Several of the main seminar series are listed below: